 Barnes Arico went into teaching after graduation, accepting a position as a physical education and health teacher at the Academy of Saint Aloysius in Jersey City, N.J., during the 1993-94 academic year.
 She left Saint Aloysius and moved into an identical position at Chatham High School in Chatham, N.J., from 1994-96.

 She was a member of the Kodak All-America selection committee for four seasons (2006-09).
 Barnes Arico served the past two seasons on the NCAA Regional Advisory Committee as the Big East Conference representative.

 Barnes Arico and her husband, Larry Arico, are the parents of a son, Trevor, and daughters Emma and Cecelia.

-Coaching Highlights Named to the coaching staff of the USA Basketball U18 team (2014) Big East Coach of the Year (2006 & 2012) Finalist for the USBWA National Coach of the Year (2012) MBWA Coach of the Year (2006) Basketball Coaches Association of New York Statewide Coach of the Year (2005, 2010, 2011) NYCAC Coach of the Year (2000 & 2002) NIT/Metro Writers Coach of the Year (2002) Nassau County Sports Commission Oustanding Female Coach of the Year (2002) Inducted in the William Floyd High School Athletic Hall of Fame (2007) Inducted in the Adelphi University Athletic Hall of Fame (2014)
+Coaching Highlights Named to the coaching staff of the USA Basketball U18 team (2014) Big East Coach of the Year (2006 & 2012) Finalist for the USBWA National Coach of the Year (2012) MBWA Coach of the Year (2006) Basketball Coaches Association of New York Statewide Coach of the Year (2005, 2010, 2011) NYCAC Coach of the Year (2000 & 2002) NIT/Metro Writers Coach of the Year (2002) Nassau County Sports Commission Outstanding Female Coach of the Year (2002) Inducted in the William Floyd High School Athletic Hall of Fame (2007) Inducted in the Adelphi University Athletic Hall of Fame (2014)